 Some foreigners prefer to live in more tranquil areas and closer to the ocean.
 Therefore, many foreigners also buy villas or other landed properties.
 Some of the benefits of having a villa can be:

 - More privacy

 - A potentially bigger price appreciation

-- Living closer to the nature or the beach
+- Living closer to nature / the ocean

 - More convenience and space if you have a family

-The bank will then issue a copy of a so called FET-form (Foreign Exchange Transaction Form) where the following information needs to be included:
+The bank will then issue a copy of an FET-form (Foreign Exchange Transaction Form) where the following information is included:

 - The transferred amount in your chosen foreign currency